-The Board of Catholic College Sale Limited ('the Board') governs the College.
-Based on the principle of subsidiarity and in keeping with the Board's Delegations Schedule, the Board delegates a broad range of duties, functions, powers and authority to the Principal of Catholic College Sale (CC Sale).
+The Board of Catholic College Sale Limited ('the Board') governs Catholic College Sale (The College).
+Based on the principle of subsidiarity and in keeping with the Board's Delegations Schedule, the Board delegates a broad range of duties, functions, powers and authority to the Principal (The College).
 This includes the effective implementation of this Child Safety and Wellbeing Policy and the compliance obligations outlined herein.